These MEDICAL resources are appropriate for Health Sciences and Nursing assignments.

 These library subscription databases contain academic and professional journals used by practitioners in the field.

 Professional language is very important when searching for articles and books on medical topics.
 Use medical terminology for your search terms.
-Improve your search by using MeSH.
+Improve your search by using Medical Subject Headings (MeSH).

 MeSH is a comprehensive controlled vocabulary for the purpose of indexing journal articles and books in the life sciences; it serves as a thesaurus that facilitates searching.
 Created and updated by the United States National Library of Medicine (NLM), it is used by the MEDLINE/PubMed article database and by NLM's catalog of book holdings.